How Big is a Baseball? (Size, Weight and Diameter)

 Baseball is often regarded as the national pastime in the United States.
 You could be fairly familiar with the game’s rules, its teams, and even the individual players.
 But what about the players?
 However, how much do you truly know about baseball is another question.
 In this case, I’m referring to your knowledge of the baseball itself, which is employed in the sport of baseball.
 You probably don’t know much about baseballs itself, other than the fact that they are spherical and hard.
 You may even be aware that it is constructed from a cork or rubber center that has been wrapped in yarn and then tightly knitted with horsehide, but do you know what its proportions are?

-- You might inform them that the diameter of a regulation-size baseball ranges between 7.3 cm and 7.5 cm in circumference.
+When someone asks you what you know about baseball, you’ll almost certainly be able to tell them something they didn’t already know.
+You might inform them that the diameter of a regulation-size baseball ranges between 7.3 cm and 7.5 cm in circumference.
+Ricky He was born in the year 2009.

 Sports Ball Size Comparison